-At 30 days delinquent, the servicer begins collections processes and loss mitigation outreach.
-Every modification program is available, every timeline is open.
+At 30 days delinquent, under 12 C.F.R. § 1024.39, the servicer must establish live contact within 36 days of delinquency and provide written early intervention notice within 45 days.
+The servicer also begins collections processes and loss mitigation outreach.
+Every 12 C.F.R. § 1024.41 modification program is available, every timeline is open.
 This is the widest window — and the one most commonly wasted by homeowners who assume they have more time than they do.

-At 90 days delinquent, most servicers send the required Notice of Intent to Foreclose — the 30-day pre-filing notice required by New Jersey law.
-This notice marks the beginning of the formal pre-foreclosure period.
-The Notice of Intent window is the last pre-filing opportunity — a complete modification application submitted during this period can prevent the lawsuit from ever being filed.
+At 90 days delinquent, most servicers send the required Notice of Intent to Foreclose — the 30-day pre-filing notice mandated by N.J.S.A.
+2A:50-56, the statutory cure right provision within the Fair Foreclosure Act.
+This notice must state the nature of the default, the exact amount required to cure, and the homeowner's right to cure within 30 days.
+N.J.S.A.
+2A:50-57 specifies the required content of the notice in detail — a servicer that sends a defective notice has not complied with the Act.
+The Notice of Intent window is the last pre-filing opportunity: a complete modification application submitted during this period can prevent the lawsuit from being filed at all.

 New Jersey Homeowners: The Moment You Miss Payments Is the Moment to Act